hjanime/SPADEVizR/README.md

 # <a name="package_overview"/> 1.
 Package overview

-Flow and mass cytometry ([CyTOF](https://www.fluidigm.com/products/cytof) [1]) are experimental techniques used for the characterization of cell at a single cell level.
+Flow and mass cytometry ([CyTOF](https://www.fluidigm.com/products/cytof) [1]) are experimental techniques used for the characterization cells at a single cell level.
-The increase of measurable cell markers (up to 50 markers) has lead to the developpement of computation approachs to identify groups of cells having similar expressions for selected markers.
+The increase of measurable cell markers (up to 40 markers) has lead to the developpement of new computation approachs to identify groups of cells having similar expressions for selected markers.
-Different automatic gating algorithms has been proposed such as SPADE [1], VSNE [X], ACCENCE [X] to analyse and explore mass-cytometry data.
+Different automatic gating algorithms has been proposed such as SPADE [2], viSNE [3], ACCENSE [4] to identify these groups of cells, also named cell clusters.
-Among them the SPADE algorithm is a popular pipeline to analysis and explore mass-cytometry data.
+Among them the SPADE algorithm, which stands for Spanning Tree Progression of Density Normalized Events, is a popular tools to analysis and explore mass-cytometry data.
 This algorithm performs a density-based down-sampling combined with an agglomerative hierarchical clustering to identify to identify the cell clusters.

-The SPADE algorithm, which stands for Spanning Tree Progression of Density Normalized Events, was developed to identify clusters of cells having similar phenotypes in mass cytometry data.
-SPADE is an hierarchical clustering-based algorithm combined to a density-based down-sampling procedure.

 In summary, SPADE is working as the following:

- 1. All cytometry profiles (samples) are density dependent down-sampled and merged into a single matrix;
+ 1. All cytometry profiles (samples) are down-sampled using a density based approach and merged into a single matrix;
- 2. A hierarchical agglomerative clustering is performed to identify cell clusters having similar expressions for selected markers;
+ 2. A hierarchical agglomerative clustering is performed to identify clusters of cells having similar expressions for selected markers;
- 3. A minimal spanning tree structure is build to represent and link the identifed cell clusters;
+ 3. A minimal spanning tree is build to represent the cell clusters and link the similar ones;
- 4. An up-sampling procedure is performed to associate all cells their closest cell cluster.
+ 4. An up-sampling procedure is performed to associate all cells of the dataset to their closest cell cluster.

 SPADE results can be mainly summarized by two numeric matrices:

- * The 'cluster phenotype matrix' contains the marker median expressions for each cell cluster;
+ * The 'cluster abundances' contains the number of cell associated to each cell cluster for each sample;
- * The 'count matrix' contains the number of cell associated to each cell cluster for each sample.
+ * The 'cluster phenotypes' contains the marker median expressions for each cell cluster of each sample.

-SPADE offers strong opportunities to deal with high-dimensional cytometry data but additional visualization features and statistical approaches can improve the interpretation of the clustering results.
+SPADE offers strong opportunities to explore high-dimensional cytometry data but additional statistical approaches and visualization features can improve the interpretation of the clustering results.

-We extended the original SPADE visualization outputs with visualization techniques such as parallel coordinates, multidimensional scaling, volcano plots or streamgraph representations using the ggplot2 library [3].
+SPADEVizR is R package allowing to better interprete automatic gating results provided by the SPADE algorithm.
+SPADEVizR extends the original SPADE visualization outputs with visualization techniques such as parallel coordinates, multidimensional scaling, volcano plots or streamgraph representations using the ggplot2 library [3].
 For instance, parallel coordinates can efficiently displayed the marker expression profiles of each cell cluster.
 Multidimensional scaling and streamgraph representations provide overviews of cell cluster similarities and behaviors.
 In addition, SPADEVizR can identify cell populations with relevant biological behaviors.
 This package allows to identify: